roma-glushko/mage2kata.guru/readme.md

 # Mage2 Code Katas

-List of Magento2 katas that helps to practice an essential everyday tasks.
+List of Magento2 katas that helps to practice essential everyday tasks.